RinzlerCR7/fedora-xfce4-install/README.md

 sudo dnf install sddm
 ```

 After this, if SDDM doesn't automatically start on restart, use the following command.
-(Note: I don't remember if I've used this command.
-So it might be wrong.):
+_Note: I don't remember if I've used this command.
+So it might be wrong._
 ```bash
 sudo systemctl start sddm
 ```